debbie-herridge/trivia-quiz/README.md

 - History
 - Geography

-It has been built using HTML, CSS and Java, therefore it is interactive and responsive to the users inputs and choices.
+It has been coded using HTML, CSS and Java, therefore it is interactive and responsive to the users inputs and choices.
 The quiz maintains a nude tone and simple theme, with subtle hints of colour to indictate whether the user gets a question right or wrong.

 To view the deployed website click [here](https://debbie-herridge.github.io/trivia-quiz/)